hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 ### 4.2.1 <a id="accept_request"></a>Accept

-Where applicable, this determines how the response body is formated.
+Where applicable, this determines how the response body is formatted.
 For example, you can use this to list the objects in a container as:
 * text (text/plain)
 * JSON (application/json)
 * XML (text/xml, application/xml)